unplugin/unplugin-turbo-console/docs/troubleshooting.md

 ## Launch Editor Not Working

-If you encounter the following error and are using VSCode:
+If you encounter the following error and are using VS Code:

 ```
 Could not open xxxx in the editor.